 Yes, but the only circumstances where the Secretary may elect to acquire title to USDOT property purchased is when the TTSGP compact or portion thereof is retroceded, reassumed, terminated, or expires, and the Secretary is required to transfer control of the compacted program to the Secretary of the Interior for continued service to the affected Tribe.
 Under such circumstances, the Secretary shall have the option to take title to any item of USDOT excess property:

-(1) Whose title has been transferred to a Tribe or Intertribal consortium;
+(1) Whose title has been transferred to a Tribe;

 (2) That is still in use in the program; and

-(3) That has a current fair market value, less the cost of improvements borne by the Tribe or Intertribal consortium, in excess of $5,000.
+(3) That has a current fair market value, less the cost of improvements borne by the Tribe in excess of $5,000.

-§ 663.531 Is excess USDOT real property to which a Tribe or Intertribal consortium has taken title, eligible for facilities operation and maintenance funding from the Secretary?
+§ 663.531 Is excess USDOT real property to which a Tribe has taken title, eligible for facilities operation and maintenance funding from the Secretary?

 Yes, in accordance with 25 U.S.C.
 5325(f)(1)-(2).